MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/firmware-uefi-v2-0-weg.md

 3. The security features that you are interested in (Secure boot, Device Guard, and/or Credential Guard) has all the correct components already configured on the system.

-NOTE: Currently Microsoft does not have a mechanism to convert Legacy MBR boot disks over to GPT disks without first wiping/cleaning the existing file system and creating the new file system with the clean disk.
+**Note** Currently Microsoft does not have a mechanism to convert Legacy MBR boot disks over to GPT disks without first wiping/cleaning the existing file system and creating the new file system with the clean disk.

 For example; you will need to use Diskpart.exe to ‘clean’ the existing partition before they can run the ‘convert GPT’ command on that disk.
 This ‘clean’ command will wipe the entire disk.